Craig Riedel

-Craig Riedel (born May 23, 1966) is the state representative for the 82nd District of the Ohio House of Representatives.
+Craig Riedel (born May 23, 1966) is an American politician who served as the state representative for the 82nd District of the Ohio House of Representatives from 2017 to 2022.
 He is a Republican.
-The district consists Defiance, Paulding and Van Wert counties as well as a portion of Auglaize County.
+The 82nd district consists of Defiance, Paulding and Van Wert counties as well as a portion of Auglaize County.
+Riedel was a candidate in the 2024 election for Ohio's 9th congressional district.

 Life and career

-Riedel was born in Oberlin, Ohio and raised in Attica, Ohio on a family farm, before attending Ohio State University where he received a degree in civil engineering.
+Riedel was born in Oberlin, Ohio, and raised in Attica, Ohio, on a family farm.
+He graduated from Seneca East High School, where he lettered in basketball.
+He then attended Ohio State University where he received a degree in civil engineering.
 He worked as an engineer for over twenty five years with Nucor Vulcraft Group, located in Defiance.

 In 2015, Riedel retired, but continued to remain active in his community prior to being elected to public office.
 He is married with a son and a daughter and resides in Defiance, Ohio.
-Riedel attended Defiance High School.

 Ohio House of Representatives

-In 2016, state Representative Tony Burkley was up for a third term, however Riedel decided to run against him for the Republican nomination.
+In 2016, incumbent Republican state representative Tony Burkley was up for a third term, however Riedel decided to run against him for the Republican nomination.
 In the campaign, Riedel defeated Burkley, 53% to 47%, winning three of the four counties in the district.
 Burkley was the only incumbent to lose that year.

 Riedel was unopposed in the general election, and was sworn into office on January 3, 2017.

-In 2019, Riedel co-sponsored legislation that would ban abortion in Ohio and criminalize what they called "abortion murder".
-Doctors who performed abortions in cases of ectopic pregnancy and other life-threatening conditions would be exempt from prosecution only if they "[took] all possible steps to preserve the life of the unborn child, while preserving the life of the woman.
-Such steps include, if applicable, attempting to reimplant an ectopic pregnancy into the woman's uterus".
-Reimplantation of an ectopic pregnancy is not a recognized or medically feasible procedure.
+Congressional campaigns

+In 2022, Riedel ran for Ohio's 9th congressional district, but lost the Republican primary election to J.R.
+Majewski.
+Riedel made a second run for the seat in 2024, again facing Majewski in the primary.
+He earned the support of Republican congressional leaders, who hope Riedel would be a more viable candidate in a general election than Majewski, who lost in 2022 after lying about his military service.
+In December 2023, Trumpist activist Charlie Kirk released an audio recording of Riedel calling former President Donald Trump "arrogant," and further stating he wouldn't endorse Trump's 2024 presidential campaign.
+Seeking to prevent further backlash from the pro-Trump wing of the Republican Party, Riedel hurriedly endorsed Trump.
+Nevertheless, Congressmen Max Miller and Elise Stefanik, both Trump allies, rescinded their endorsements of Riedel.
+Reidel lost the primary to state representative Derek Merrin, who had hurriedly entered the race at the behest of Republican leaders searching for another alternative to Reidel or Majewski.